alirezamehrabi/CI-CD-Document/README.md

 2. For react.js or next.js search for **Node.js** workflows and click **Configure**.

 > [!TIP]
->   if you want to run other frameworks, choose your framework language like php, java
+>   if you want to run other frameworks, choose your framework language like php, java, ...

 ---